 “Don’t tell me where your priorities are.
 Show me where you spend your money and I’ll tell you what they are.” —James W. Frick

 If you want to buy the coolest new electronics or go out regularly and have some drinks at a bar then that's great, and you should do that.
-By all means have fun, but don't expect to have money for travel either.
-Everyone has their own limited amount of disposable income, and that can be spent on either going out to dinner, or on traveling.
+By all means, have fun, but don't expect to have money for travel either.
+Everyone has their own limited amount of disposable income, and that can be spent on either going out to dinner, or on travel.
 But it's one or the other, you must choose what is most important to you in the long run.

 Cut back some more

-Okay let's go back now and look at that necessities list.
+Okay, let's go back now and look at that necessities list.
 Is there anything else you might be able to lower a little bit?
 Do some calling around, you might be surprised.
 Student loans for example.
 Did you know that most people qualify for "Income Based Repayment" on their federal student loans?
 Talk to everyone you make payments to and see if there is any possible way to reduce that payment.

 Step Two: Make a Plan

 Alright, now that you have your expenses down as low as absolutely possible, it's time to make a monthly budget and a long-term plan.
 The monthly budget is simple, put anything you cannot avoid spending money in one column, and whatever money is left for travel savings in the other.
-To help you stick to this I would recommend taking your allotted bills and spending money for each week out in cash, and avoid using debit or credit cards all together.
+To help you stick to this I would recommend taking your allotted bills and spending money for each week out in cash, and avoid using debit or credit cards altogether.
 Once the cash is gone, you know you can't do anything else that week that involves spending money.

 Now, start making a long-term plan.
 Look at the calendar and pick a day or month in which you would realistically like to leave for your trip (lining that up with the end of your lease if you are renting is a good idea, so you don't have to pay rent while you're gone.)
 How many months are there between then and now?
-Take that number and use it to multiply by the amount of money that you know you should be able to save each month by sticking to you budget.
+Take that number and use it to multiply by the amount of money that you know you should be able to save each month by sticking to your budget.
 Now you have the total amount of possible money you could have for travel.
 It's more than what you thought, isn't it?

 Step Three: Make Travel Plans

-I have put this as step three, but honestly there are two ways to go about doing this:
+I have put this as step three, but honestly, there are two ways to go about doing this:

-It's important to see how much money you will have first because it's hard to see where you could go, and for how long, until you get some idea of how much money you will have.
+It's important to see how much money you will have first because it's hard to see where you could go, and for how long until you get some idea of how much money you will have.
 I personally don't really like the idea of getting all excited about going to some new amazing place, only to do the math and realize that it's going to take me 10 years to save up enough money to go.